gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.

 The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
-The value of the 'error' field MUST be set to 6 ("The group is currently not active").
+The value of the 'error' field MUST be set to 6 ("Group currently not active").

 Otherwise, the Group Manager performs one of the following actions.